nahla-nee/cutils/docs/str.md

 Attempts to remove all chars from `start` to `end` from `str`.

 This function returns `CUTILS_OK` if no errors occurred, or `CUTILS_OUT_OF_BOUNDS` if `index` is greater than `str->len`.

+>`cutilsStringAppend(STR, X)`

+A macro that determines the type of `X`, and calls the appropriate append function.

+This macro returns the value of the function it calls.

+>`cutilsStringInsert(STR, X, INDEX)`

+A macro that determines the type of `X`, and calls the appropriate insert function.

+This macro returns the value of the function it calls.

+>`cutilsStringSet(STR, X)`

+Determines the type of `X`, and calls the appropriate set function.

+This macro returns the value of the function it calls.